morse-simulator/morse/doc/morse/dev/services.rst

         [...]

 The ``@service`` decorator is simply replaced by ``@async_service``.
-By doing so, MORSE automatically register a callback that is used to monitor the status of the task and notify the client upon completion.
+By doing so, MORSE automatically registers a callback that is used to monitor the status of the task and notify the client upon completion.

 In this example we simply set a new target position in the actuator